manhkhanhad/AlgorithmicTrading/README.md

 <h1 align="center">MMLab Trading: An Algorithmic Trading Framework</h1>

 <p align="center">

-**MMLab Trading is still in Beta, meaning it should be used very cautiously if used in production, as it may contain bugs.**
+<b>MMLab Trading is still in Beta, meaning it should be used very cautiously if used in production, as it may contain bugs.</b>

 </p>

 <p align="center">